17 Artsy and Romantic Things to do in Ridgefield CT

 THEATER: ACT – A Contemporary Theater of CT

-Opened in 2018 in the former Phillip Johnson designed Schlumberger building, ACT features well known and going-to-Broadway premier productions staged by SAG actors in a fantastically modern space.
+Opened in 2018 in the former Phillip Johnson designed Schlumberger building, A Contemporary Theater well known productions staged by professional actors in a fantastically modern and intimate space.
+A.C.T. of CT is a professional non-profit theatre bringing Broadway to Fairfield and Westchester Counties’ backyard.

 THEATER: Ridgefield Theater Barn

-BYOD (Bring You Own Dinner) to this Community Theater where locals take over the boards.
+BYOD (Bring You Own Dinner) to the Ridgefield Theater Barn, a community theater where locals take over the boards.

 Ridgefield Running Company CT